KorneliaAL/cooking-recipes-website/README.md

-# cooking-recipes-website
+# YumDish

-Welcome to the Recipe Website!
+Welcome to the YumDish!
 This website is a collection of various recipes to help you explore and try out new dishes.
 Whether you're a seasoned chef or a beginner in the kitchen, you'll find a wide range of delicious recipes to suit your taste.

 ## Getting Started

-To access the Recipe Website, simply click on the following link: [Recipe Website](https://yumdish.netlify.app/)
+To access the website, simply click on the following link: [YumDish](https://yumdish.netlify.app/)

 ## Features

 - Recipe Categories: Browse recipes by different categories such as appetizers, main courses, desserts, and more.
 - Search Functionality: Use the search bar to find recipes based on specific category or dish names.
-- Recipe Details: Click on a recipe to view its detailed instructions, ingredients, and cooking time.
+- Recipe Details: Click on a recipe to view its detailed instructions, ingredients, cooking time, calories and servings.
 - Favorites: Save your favorite recipes for quick access in the future.